 - Being literate in the English language;

-- Guaranteeing that the licensed licensee or a resident manager lives in the adult foster home;
+- Guaranteeing that the licensed provider or a qualified resident manager lives in the adult foster home;

-- Completing an adult foster home licensee basic training course and passing an exam, based on that course; and
+- Completing an adult foster home basic training course and passing an exam, based on that course;

-- Being physically fit and able to provide care to five or fewer seniors or adults with physical disabilities.
+- Being physically and mentally fit and able to provide care to five or fewer seniors or adults with physical disabilities; and

 What are the disadvantages of becoming an adult foster home licensee?